 - Wildlife: The area was protected for its biodiversity value as the natural habitat for several endangered species while also protecting Nelson’s water source.

 There are paddling, canoeing and kayaking opportunities at this park

 There are a few mountain bike trails, in varying condition.
 Bicycle helmets are mandatory in British Columbia.
 DO NOT CUT NEW TRAILS.

-Lasca Creek trail is not maintained and leads through prime bear habitat – use caution and check our Trail Report for bear and/or safety information.
+Lasca Creek trail is not maintained and leads through prime bear habitat – please use caution.
 DO NOT CUT NEW TRAILS.
 Shortcutting trails destroys plant life and soil structure.
 For your own safety and the preservation of the park, obey posted signs and keep to designated trails.

 Pets on Leash

 Pets/domestic animals must be on a leash at all times.
 You are responsible for their behaviour and must dispose of their excrement.
 Backcountry areas are not suitable for dogs or other pets due to wildlife issues and the potential for problems with bears.

 There are no lifeguards on duty at provincial parks.

 Facilities Available at this Park